โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 A typical sheepdog, who mistrusts strangers.
 Although tolerate close friends who come often, barks vigorously when a stranger approaches, and only allows him to enter his territory with the agreement of his master.
 So, a lot of work on socialization and obedience is necessary from an early age to prevent this dog's power from, able to scare away wolves and bears, be misdirected, with dramatic consequences.

 The Romanian Mioritic Shepherd Dog need space, and it is not at all a breed of dog adapted to apartment living.
 Its territorial and protective character makes it not an ideal option for people who live in a residential area., even with a large garden.
-Rather, they adapt better to the field or the mountains, where they have space and where they find less “threats” potentials, especially since they can easily spend their days and nights outdoors.
+Rather, they adapt better to the field or the mountains, where they have space and where they encounter fewer potential โ€œthreatsโ€, especially since they can easily spend their days and nights outdoors.

 Having said that, if you need space, the mioritic neither is it a dog that needs a lot of exercise, at least not as an adult.
 It is true that the puppies of this breed are hyperactive and need to exercise daily, either in the form of games or walks.
 But the adult is much calmer, as are most sheepdogs, who prefer to stay close to their herd and not stray too far from it: patrolling in the garden and taking an occasional walk with his master is more than enough for him.

-But, it is important to know that the “territory” that defends the Romanian Mioritic Shepherd Dog not limited to your garden: protect the place where your family is, establishing a kind of security perimeter around it in all circumstances.
+But, It is important to know that the "territory" that the Romanian Mioritic Shepherd Dog not limited to your garden: protect the place where your family is, establishing a kind of security perimeter around it in all circumstances.
 Like this, if your flock grazes in the mountains, don't let anyone get close, and if your family walks in a park, does the same.

 But, the Mioritic Shepherd Dog not spontaneously aggressive, and never attacks for no reason.
 Barks to warn the intruder that they are not welcome, and leave the one who understands the message alone.
 On the other hand, anyone who risks ignoring the warning without his master's consent risks finding out why this dog has been the best friend of Romanian shepherds and protector of their flocks for centuries.